Model-independent measurement of charm mixing parameters in $\bar{B} \rightarrow D^0 ( \rightarrow K_S^0 \pi^+ \pi^-) \mu^- \bar{\nu}_\mu X$ decays: ANALYSIS METHOD

-The systematic uncertainties are discussed in Section~\ref{sec:SystematicUncertainties}.
+The systematic uncertainties are discussed in Sec.~\ref{sec:SystematicUncertainties}.
 They are determined using generated pseudoexperiments that apply reconstruction and selection effects to an amplitude model in order to obtain a realistic description of the data.

 This analysis complements the measurement of mixing and \CP-violating parameters with the bin-flip method using \Dz mesons from the decay chain ${\PromptDecay}$~\cite{LHCb-PAPER-2021-009}.
 Section~\ref{sec:Combination} presents a combination of the two sets of results, which is done by performing a simultaneous fit to the two samples.